ivanov/kanten/README.md

     - also makes it reasonable to scroll line by line (daisy chain visible cols)
     - stop after all visible columns are filled
 [ ] search using / (to seek around)
+    - use a footer / header of the frame widget to do this and :?
+    [ ] enter do submit footer content
+    [ ] esc to refocus the window
 [x] highlight words in the text
 [x] highlight searched word (switch to ANSIText?)
 [ ] parse shell escaped characters properly